zakstal/generator-megatome/README.md

 npm run build
 ```

-### Server-side rendering
+### Server-side prebooting - <1s page loads & offline (coming soon)

 For each faster speeds use the `render` target.
 This has a small express server that can render any route in your entire app server side.
 The HTML and CSS is loaded first.
 This minimizes network load as well as skips a lot of bootup process in the browser.
 No javascript means it by passes everything and sends HTML/CSS straight to the rendering pipeline.
 In our use we can achieve render times on 3G connects, for any page in the site, in about 800 miliseconds.

 One word of advise, when you have that little time to process, deliver and paint, every extra step adds overhead.
 Webpack turns our async code to sync and we have a data layer with React that allows us to render everything from a static JSON rather than an event system like in Flux and Redux.
 This generator doesn't make any assumptions about what data layer you choose with React.
+More details at [http://bit.ly/spa-in-2-seconds-over-3g](http://bit.ly/spa-in-2-seconds-over-3g).

 ```javascript
 npm run render
 ```

-### Embed Target - Web Page in a Box
+### Embed Target - Web Page in a Box for easy CMS deploys

 Sometimes ease of deployment is more important and page load speed.
 The `embed` target will package all JS, CSS, JSON and images needed for a site and bundle it all into one single js file.
 If you need separated files and assets for faster page load speed use the normal `build` or `render` targets.